Woltvint/uu-secret-manager/README.md

 - The redact command respects `.gitignore` and will skip files that are ignored by git
 - If a redacted file already exists, it's only updated if the content differs
 - Files that already have `.redacted` in their name are skipped
+- By default, line endings (CRLF vs LF) are normalized when comparing files, so files differing only in line endings are considered unchanged

 **Options**:
 - `--nogitignore`: Do not add original files to `.gitignore`
 - `--nogitremove`: Do not remove tracked files from git
 - `--noindex`: Do not use index, perform full directory scan
+- `--no-normalize-eol`: Do not normalize line endings (CRLF vs LF) when comparing files

 ```bash
 # Create redacted files for entire repository (uses index if available)